Apollo013/DotNet_Communications_MassTransit_RabbitMQ/README.md

 ###Message Observers

-Although we only looked at 'IReceiveObserver' implementation, there are more observers that could be utilized.
+Although we only looked at an 'IReceiveObserver' implementation, there are more observers that could be utilized.

 |Observer|Type|Description|
 |--------|----|-----------|